10 Uses for Up-Cycled Wine Bottles {inspiration}

 This wine bottle walk way is such a cool, eclectic look!
 What a great way to put funky blue wine bottles to use!

-10 thoughts on “10 Uses for Up-Cycled Wine Bottles {inspiration}
+27 responses to “10 Uses for Up-Cycled Wine Bottles {inspiration}

 1. Hi!
 This is an amazing technique!
 Thank you for the tutorial!